I go to Lowe’s almost every Saturday for something, and I usually find myself walking through the garage storage section.

 This was a complete failure.

 As you can see in the picture above, the hook is just perched on the top rail.
-The top part hooks over the edge and won’t fall out, but it’s not secure at all.
+The top part hooks over the edge and won’t fall out, but it’s not secure.

 There’s no way I would use a Rubbermaid hook on my Gladiator